 Use solid color stains for a flexible coating when you want to cover the grain and color of the wood, as well as surface repairs, but your desire is for the texture of the wood to show through.
 Two coats of Grain Stain Solid Latex Stain are recommended for use on plywood.
 The plywood should be primed with Diamond Vogel’s Sure Grip Exterior Acrylic Latex Primer tinted and top coated with one or two coats of Grain Stain Solid Latex Stain.

 Use a high quality acrylic latex paint that is sufficiently flexible to withstand dimensional changes in the wood and helps to protect against the checking and cracking that occurs in the face veneer.
-Acrylic latex paints offer the best protection and the greatest durability for plywood Diamond Vogel’s Permacryl Exterior Acrylic Latex or Paramount Exterior Acrylic Latex is recommended if you want to paint the plywood.
-Again, we recommend that it be primed with a coat of Sure Grip Exterior Acrylic Latex Primer tinted to the color of the finish coat, followed by two coats of Permacryl Exterior Acrylic Latex or Paramount Exterior Acrylic Latex.
+Acrylic latex paints offer the best protection and the greatest durability for plywood Diamond Vogel’s Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, or EverCryl Exterior Acrylic Latex Finish are recommended if you want to paint the plywood.
+Again, we recommend that it be primed with a coat of Sure Grip Exterior Acrylic Latex Primer tinted to the color of the finish coat, followed by two coats of Palisade Ultra Premium Exterior Acrylic Latex, Durango Acrylic Latex Exterior Finish, or EverCryl Exterior Acrylic Latex Finish.